 - artificial sweeteners

 Beyond specific foods, staying hydrated is another part of your dietary needs.
-Keeping hydrated may have a big impact on how you feel.
+Keeping hydrated may have a big effect on how you feel.

-Diarrhea dehydrates the body, so drinking plenty of fluids can help replenish your stores and help foods move through the digestive tract more efficiently.
+Diarrhea dehydrates the body, so drinking plenty of fluids can help replenish your body and help foods move through the digestive tract more efficiently.

 Tips to try: